Classification of VR-Gaming Difficulty Induced Stress Levels using Physiological (EEG & ECG) Signals and Machine Learning

 dc.date.issued2021-11-08

 dc.description.abstractPhysiological sensing has long been an indispensable fixture for virtual reality (VR) gaming studies.
 Moreover, VR induced stressors are increasingly being used to assess the impact of stress on an individual’s health and well-being.
 This study discusses the results of experimental research comprising multimodal physiological signal acquisition from 31 participants during a Go/No-Go VR-based shooting exercise where participants had to shoot the enemy and spare the friendly targets.
 The study encompasses multiple sessions, including orientation, thresholding, and shooting.
 The shooting sessions consist of tasks under low & high difficulty induced stress conditions with in-between baseline segments.
 Machine learning (ML) performance with heart rate variability (HRV) from electrocardiogram (ECG) and electroencephalogram (EEG) features outperform the prevalent methods for four different VR gaming difficulty-induced stress (GDIS) classification problems (CPs).
 Further, the significance of the HRV predictors and different brain region activations from EEG is deciphered using statistical hypothesis testing (SHT).
-The ablation study shows the efficacy of multimodal physiological sensing for different gaming difficulty-induced stress classification problems (GDISCPs) in a VR shooting task.en_US
+The ablation study shows the efficacy of multimodal physiological sensing for different gaming difficulty-induced stress classification problems (GDISCPs) in a VR shooting task.en

-dc.description.sponsorshipUS Army Research Laben_US
+dc.description.sponsorshipUS Army Research Laben

-dc.format.extent16 pagesen_US
+dc.format.extent16 pagesen

-dc.genrejournal articlesen_US
+dc.genrejournal articlesen

 dc.identifierdoi:10.13016/m24mnx-871b